 8 ]

-9}Prompt ensembling reduces wording sensitivity; it does not create a deployment threshold.
+9}Prompt ensembling reduces wording sensitivity; it doesn't create a deployment threshold.
 Add an abstention rule using held-out data, and make uncertain classifications visible to downstream policy.

 1def decide(scores: dict[str, float], min_score: float, min_margin: float) -> str: